knative/func/templates/springboot/http/README.md

 ## Local execution

-Make sure that `Java 11 SDK` is installed.
+Make sure that `Java 17 SDK` is installed since Spring Boot 3.0 requires Java 17.

 To start server locally run `./mvnw spring-boot:run`.
 The command starts http server and automatically watches for changes of source code.